 Hemp seeds themselves do not contain cannabinoids, therefore hemp seeds do not contain THC.

-Can Hemp Seeds Get You High?
+Can They Get You High?

-Theoretically, consuming large amounts of hemp seeds that have been contaminated by coming in contact with other parts of a marijuana plant could technically introduce enough THC into the body to cause a failed drug test, but the likelihood that someone would be able to consume enough hemp sees to do so is unlikely.
+Theoretically, consuming large amounts of hemp seeds that have been contaminated by coming in contact with other parts of a cannabis plant could technically introduce enough THC into the body to cause a failed drug test, but the likelihood that someone would be able to consume enough hemp sees to do so is unlikely.

 Hemp Seed Drinks, Smoothies & Breakfast Recipes